Selling books on eBay or Amazon can be a surprisingly easy way to make money.

 There are 185 million users on eBay, and almost no overhead costs for sellers, which means it can be a much more profitable venture than opening a brick and mortar store.

-Although books are already one the top things to resell online, with the right strategy you can boost profits even more.
+Although books are already one of the top things to resell online, with the right strategy you can boost profits even further.
 This article teaches you exactly how to sell books on eBay using the most reliable and effective strategies.